defrag/defrag.github.com/_posts/2018-05-06-multithreaded-and-distributed-logging-in-production-lessorn-learned-from-writer-monad.md

   -- (50,["Got number: 10","Got number: 5","multiplying 10 and 5"])
 ```

-If we took our report example, things may look something like this:
+If we took our report example, things may look something like this (error handling ommited for simplification):
 ```haskell
 fetchReportContents :: ReportType -> IO (ReportContents)
 prepareBatches :: ReportContents -> [[Batch]]